-If the Collateral Warranty has been correctly executed, the Project Manager will complete the checklist at Appendix X.1 and shall pass the original collateral warranties to the Delivery Contracts Director.
+If the Collateral Warranty has been correctly executed, the Project Manager will complete the checklist at Appendix X.1 and shall pass the original collateral warranties to the Employer.

-The CRL Delivery Contracts Director shall then (via recorded delivery) forward to the Stakeholder (via the Stakeholder Manager) using the letter template at Appendix X.2 and enclose all the collateral warranties for their signature and dating.
+The Employer shall then (via recorded delivery) forward to the Stakeholder (via the Stakeholder Manager) using the letter template at Appendix X.2 and enclose all the collateral warranties for their signature and dating.

-The Stakeholder executes and dates, and will then retain one collateral warranty for their records before sending back all the other collateral warranties to the CRL Delivery Contracts Director Administration (Policy) team (via the Stakeholder Manager) who shall check that the collateral warranties have been correctly executed and dated.
+The Stakeholder executes and dates, and will then retain one collateral warranty for their records before sending back all the other collateral warranties to the Employer.
+The Employer shall check that the collateral warranties have been correctly executed and dated in association with the Stakeholder Manager.
 If not, the Stakeholder Manager is to revert back to the stakeholder.
-If they are correctly executed, the CRL Delivery Contracts Director will upload one copy of each collateral warranty onto the Electronic Document Management System (eB), replacing the earlier version uploaded during Step 4 above.
+If they are correctly executed, the Employer will upload one copy of each collateral warranty onto the Electronic Document Management System (eB), replacing the earlier (part signed) version uploaded during Step 4 above.

-Thereafter the CRL Delivery Contracts Director will send the collateral warranties to the Contractor, via the Project Manager.
+Thereafter the Employer will send the collateral warranties to the Contractor, via the Project Manager.